deadalias/CommandLine/README.md

 **Step 14: Take a screen shot and save it**

-One way to do this in Windows is with the snipping tool.
+One way to do this in Windows is with the Snipping Tool.
 Find and start the Snipping Tool and then click and drag to capture the two windows.
 Choose *File | Save* (the default PNG format is fine).
 Your screenshot should look similar to the one below.
 ![Image 6](/images/CLI6.png)

 **Step 15: Submit your screenshot to google classroom**